Entropy stable reduced order modeling of nonlinear conservation laws: Entropy conservative hyper-reduction

 Here, $g(\bm{u})$ denotes a nonlinear function, $\mathcal{I}$ denotes a subset of $N_s$ row indices corresponding to sampled points, $\bm{V}\LRp{\mathcal{I},:}$ denotes the sub-matrix consisting of the $N_s$ sampled rows of $\bm{V}$, and $\bm{W} = {\rm diag}(\bm{w})$ is a $N_s\times N_s$ diagonal matrix of positive weights.
 We will describe algorithms for computing hyper-reduced points and weights in Section~\ref{sec:hyperreducalgo}.

-We will hyper-reduce the nonlinear term $\LRp{\bm{Q}\circ \bm{F}}$ by constructing a hyper-reduced sampled matrix $\bm{Q}_s$.
-Recall that the proof of entropy conservation in Theorem~\ref{thm:ecfom} required that matrix $\bm{Q}$ is skew symmetric and has zero row sums.
-If the hyper-reduced matrix $\bm{Q}_s$ also satisfies the properties
+\rnote{We briefly outline our approach to hyper-reduction.
+Rather than directly apply hyper-reduction on the nonlinear vector, we perform a matrix-based hyper-reduction which respects the matrix structure of the nonlinear term $\bm{V}^T\LRp{\bm{Q}\circ \bm{F}}$.
+Specifically, we construct a smaller hyper-reduced matrix $\bm{Q}_s$ and approximate the term $\bm{V}^T\LRp{\bm{Q}\circ \bm{F}}$ with $\bm{V}\LRp{\mathcal{I},:}^T\bm{W}\LRp{\bm{Q}_s\circ \bm{F}_s}$, where $\bm{F}_s$ is a smaller hyper-reduced matrix containing flux evaluations between solution states at different hyper-reduced points.
+Recall that the proof of entropy conservation for the full order model in Theorem~\ref{thm:ecfom} required only that the matrix $\bm{Q}$ be skew symmetric and have zero row sum. } If the hyper-reduced matrix $\bm{Q}_s$ also satisfies those properties

-then the proof of entropy conservation in Theorem~\ref{thm:esrom} will carry over to the hyper-reduced model.
-Unfortunately, common hyper-reduction techniques preserve either skew-symmetry or zero row sums, but not both.
-For example, $\bm{Q}$ can be decomposed into the sum of local skew-symmetric matrices.
-The hyper-reduction techniques of \cite{farhat2015structure, yano2019discontinuous} approximate $\bm{Q}$ using a sparse linear combination of those local matrices.
+then we will be able to extend the proof of entropy conservation in Theorem~\ref{thm:esrom} to the hyper-reduced model.

+Unfortunately, common hyper-reduction techniques \rnote{applied naively to the matrix $\bm{Q}$} preserve either skew-symmetry or zero row sums, but not both.
+For example, $\bm{Q}$ can be decomposed into the sum of local skew-symmetric matrices, and the hyper-reduction techniques of \cite{farhat2015structure, yano2019discontinuous} approximate $\bm{Q}$ using a sparse linear combination of those local matrices.
 This hyper-reduction technique preserves skew-symmetry, but does not necessarily preserve the zero row sum property.
-Similarly, techniques such as gappy POD or empirical interpolation \cite{everson1995karhunen, barrault2004empirical, chaturantabut2010nonlinear} may preserve the zero row sum property but not skew-symmetry.
+Similarly, techniques such as gappy POD or empirical interpolation \cite{everson1995karhunen, barrault2004empirical, chaturantabut2010nonlinear} may preserve the zero row sum property but not skew-symmetry. \rnote{The next section describes a two-step hyper-reduction which retains both skew-symmetry and zero row sums of $\bm{Q}_s$ (though at the cost of sparsity).}